richard-scryber/PaperworkDayDocs/docs/index.md

 ```
 {% endraw %}

-See <a href='/docs/framemechanism' >how paperwork works</a> for a deeper dive into how Paperwork generates your document.

-If you want to avoid the inclusion of iframes in your own site take a look at <a href='https://www.paperworkday.net/preview?builder=true'>https://www.paperworkday.net/preview</a>
-that will allow you to build full links to the same capability outside of your site content, and even has a handy url builder.

-{: .note-title }
+{: .note}
-> Remember
-> All this is on the client browser.
+> All this is built in the  browser.
-> There is no network file transfer involved or server side document creation.
+> There is no network file transfer or server side computation involved for the document creation.
 >
-> **Paperwork does not know anything about your template data, it is just the tool**.
+> Paperwork does not know anything about your template or data, it is just the tool.

 ## Minimum browser versions.